 If uncomfortable or causing skin irritation

-A risk assessment is required to assess the likelihood of encountering a person with Covid, how the infection may be transmitted, and when to use PPE.
-A risk assessment is still required when the person and staff member have been fully vaccinated as Covid-19 is still transmissible (although symptoms are not as severe after both doses of the vaccine).
+A risk assessment is required to assess the likelihood of encountering a person with Covid, individual vulnerabilities to infection, how the infection may be transmitted, and when to consider the use of masks and other PPE.
+A risk assessment is still required when the person and staff member have been fully vaccinated as Covid-19 is still transmissible.

-You must inform your manager to any changes in the condition of people you visit which will help determine when. and for which clients or duties you need to wear items such as eye protection or fluid repellent surgical masks.
+You must inform your manager to any changes in the condition of people you visit which will help determine when and for which clients or duties you need to wear items such as face masks, eye protection or fluid repellent surgical masks.

 You might be instructed to wear eye protection and a fluid repellent mask for all the visits you will make that day.
 This would be appropriate when you are going to be providing direct care for clients who are known to be coughing, or who might be vomiting (to prevent droplets or secretions from the client reaching your eye).